 Each year it takes hundreds of volunteers in various positions to make the festival a success.
-Please use the below list of those areas and descriptions of what each position entails to help you choose the volunteer area that is best for you.
+Please use the below list of those areas and their descriptions to help you choose the volunteer area that is best for you.

 Ottawa, ONDow’s Lake